Estimation of Dynamical Systems in Noisy Conditions and with Constraints

 There are instances when additional information is available about the system beyond the description of the the dynamical model.
-Examples of such additional information are maximum or minimum value of certain states (for example price of an asset can never be negative or physical constraints on movement of an object) or knowledge about possible range of changes in some states (for example a bound on change in position over time from knowledge about maximum velocity or acceleration).
-Incorporating such additional information can be helpful not only in identification of outliers but can also lead to improved estimates as such information puts constraints on exogenous signals and the evolution of states.
-Sometimes such information may depend on the observed measurements such as average of some states is close to the average of measurements.
+Examples of such additional information are maximum or minimum value of certain states (for example price of an asset can never be negative or physical constraints that limit movement of an object) or knowledge about possible range of changes in some states (for example a constraint on change in position over time from knowledge about maximum velocity or acceleration).
 One could also have some knowledge about the magnitude of disturbances and measurement noises such as an upper bound on measurement noise.
+Incorporating such additional information can be helpful not only in identification of outliers but can also lead to improved estimates as such information puts constraints on exogenous signals and possible trajectories of states.
+Thresholds for such constraints could be constants or related to given observations of the system - such as average of some states is close to the average of the measurements.
 One approach for estimation under such constraints is by obtaining sets constraining possible state values (see for example \cite{milanese} and \cite{garulli}).
 Estimation algorithms have also been proposed when there are with equality constraints in dynamics of the system (see for example \cite{xu} and \cite{tei}).